Asset Intelligence and Management

 On-premise systems were prevalent before high-speed internet and software-as-a-service (SaaS) products became a thing.
 Nowadays, cloud-based solutions are more widely used.

-Unlike an on-premise solution, a cloud-based CMMS is managed by the provider, allowing you to completely focus on using the product.
-As the software is hosted on the provider’s infrastructure, the updates take place automatically and you can access new features without having to install a new version of the software.
+Unlike an on-premise solution, a cloud-based CMMS is managed by the provider, allowing you to focus completely on using the product.
+As the software is hosted on the provider’s infrastructure, updates take place automatically, and you can access new features without having to install a new version of the software.
 On the contrary, on-premise systems require you to manage updates manually.

 Another advantage of using a cloud-based CMMS system is the flexibility to enter maintenance data from anywhere, at any time.
 Technicians can use a mobile application to view and update work orders directly from the site or anywhere where they have access to an internet connection.